mareksubocz/QuantumJSP/README.md

-# Quantum-Based Job Shop Scheduling
+# Quantum-Based Job Shop Scheduling Problem

 A heuristic approach on how to optimally schedule jobs using a quantum computer.